-Dampness, rot and infestation
+Dampness, rot and infestation Repair category 1 Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.
+There is evidence of condensation in various locations.
+This may be alleviated by a proper balance of heating and ventilation.
+This should be monitored.
+Further advice can be obtained from a specialist contractor.

+Chimney stacks

 Repair category 1

-Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.
+Notes No significant defects evident.

-Chimney stacks

-Repair category -

-Notes None.

-Roofing including roof space Repair category 2 Notes No significant defects noted to the slate roof covering, however, slate roofs require ongoing maintenance and repair.
-The flat felt roof covering has a limited life expectancy and can fail without warning.
+Roofing including roof space Repair category 2 Notes There is some moss growth to the roof surface.
+The flat bitumen felt roof covering to the extension has a limited life expectancy and can fail without warning.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
 A reputable roofing contractor will be able to provide further advice.
-There is evidence of wood boring insect infestation within the roof space.
-This can be treated by a timber/specialist contractor.
+Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Life expectancy will often depend on weathering and damage from the prevailing weather.
+A reputable roofing contractor can advise on life expectancy and repair/replacement costs.